Write your message

 URL: http://journal.iehfs.ir/article-1-1009-en.html

-Abstract: (420 Views)
+Abstract: (1641 Views)

-Conclusion: by increasing the number of work shifts, the sleep quality has become weak and followed by that, the work ability index score has also decreased.
-Reducing working hours, managing the number of work shifts by considering resting and closure time and preventing people from working in monotonous shifts (only night work or only day work) in order to improve the quality of sleep and work performance is recommended.
+Conclusion: Through the increase in the number of work shifts and working hours, the sleep quality of the personnel became unfavorable and weak which led to a decrease in the work ability index score and a reduction in the job performance of the personnel.
+Reduction of working hours, usage of young people with high work ability, management and control of the number of work shifts of the personnel by considering resting and closure time, consideration of morning-evening and night shifts in a balanced and equal manner, and prevention of people from working in monotonous shifts (activity only in the form of night work or only day work), and avoidance of working in consecutive work shifts without rest and vacation in order to improve the quality of sleep and work performance is recommended.

 Type of Study: Research | Subject: Other Cases